 Carnival is one of the hottest cruise lines in the world.
-In fact, US News ranked it the No. 5 cruise line in America in terms of value for the money you pay.
-And, while Princes Cruises are fun for individuals and adults, Carnival; cruise ships are best for families.
+In fact, among the cruise lines ranked, US News gave Carnival the No. 5 spot in terms of value for the money you pay.
+While Princes Cruises are fun, The Carnival Cruise Ship experience is best for families.

 With over 25 ships currently in service, the worst thing about travelling on a Carnival cruise ship is figuring out which one you’re going to sail on.
 And, whether you’re going to sail to the Greek Islands or stay in the Caribbean.
 However, that’s the small price you pay when sailing the open seas in style.

-If you’re planning a Carnival cruise vacation in 2020, then we thought we’d round up some reviews for you.
+If you’re planning a Carnival cruise vacation in 2020, then we thought we’d round up the top Carnival Cruise ships review.
 We scoured current rankings and Cruise Critic reviews in order to help you make sense of the best Carnival cruise ships.

 Best Carnival Cruise ShipsHow do these rankings work?

 Back in 2003, the Carnival Glory was one of the first Carnival cruise ships to be outfitted with what they called “Fun Ship 2.0” amenities.
 Extensive buffet options and a full-fledged steakhouse ensure that foodies will always be in their element.
 Service on the ship is also always great, making it easily one of the best Carnival cruise ships in 2020.

 Cruise Critic Review: “From our cabin steward to the staff at Guest Services, everyone, bar none, was delightful, courteous, and seemed genuinely interested in assisting their passengers.”